 Heat remaining chocolate chips in a microwave-safe bowl on medium-high for about 1 minute.
 Remove from the microwave and stir.
 Repeat heating at intervals of 30 seconds, stirring in between, until the chocolate is completely melted and has a smooth consistency.

-Remove the ice cream cones from the freezer and working quickly, dip the ice cream into the melted chocolate up to where the ice cream meats the cone.
+Remove the ice cream cones from the freezer and working quickly, spoon the melted chocolate over the ice cream.
 Sprinkle with chopped peanuts.

 Place back on lined sheet and freeze for another 30 minutes.